b-shi/PMC-PMI/README.md

 ##  Support/Limitations
 * Intel CPU only
-    * AMD CPU support would be awesome.
+    * AMD CPU support probably not possible.
 * APIC base register is hard coded for now.
 * The LKM tries to support performance monitoring arch 3,4 (and 5?)
     * These were the only machines I had access to.
-* Tested on a Ubuntu 18.XX, on a broadwell and coffee lake machine.
+* Tested on Ubuntu 18.XX and 21.04.
+* Tested with following:
+    * Broadwell
+    * Coffee Lake
+    * Ice Lake
 * Expect code which makes accesses in L3/Memory to have very noisy data.
 * Expect code with lots of branches to be have noisy data.
     * Some arch msr can be used to reduce the noise, but not entirely.